Lev1965/Live-Project-Summary/README.md

 # Theatre-Vertigo-Project-Summary
+Welcome to my GitHub internship summary.
+In a 2 week sprint internship, I have worked on a website management application with a group of developers using Agile and Scrum methodologies.
+It was being built for a theater company to manage their website's content.
+This was a two week internship that I participated and got to experience real life hands on team work on a large project.
+Below are more details on the tasks assigned and the experience overall.

 During a two week period, I was assigned to work on a large scale web application project.
 The application was being designed to manage the contents of a movie theater website.
 This web application was built using the ASP.Net Framework and the Entity Frame Work.
 I was assigned several task that which included changing some features of the website.
 One of the tasks was to change the links to buttons using Razor Syntax on the cast member’s page.
 The other task was to change links to buttons and also change the appearance of the buttons to match the design of the subscriber’s page.
 Throughout, the project I got to work with HTML, CSS, Razor, C# and more to make the requested changes and additions.
 Every day we had a standup meeting to share with each other what we did yesterday, what we are planning to do today, and what, if any obstacles were encountered and how were they resolved or what needs to be resolved.
 The two week project was run using the Agile/Scrum methodology principles during the sprint cycle.

 Here is a link to the source code of the files worked on-